peterlembke/c-sharp-examples/README.md

 Watch this Youtube video: [Intro to VSCode for C# Developers - From Installation to Debugging](https://youtu.be/r5dtl9Uq9V0)
 It will get you stared on setting up: .Net, Visual Studio Code, plugins to VSCode, support for C#.

+Or you can read below the setup notes from the video.

 [Auto save](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) can be enabled in menu File -> Auto save.

 ## Start an existing project